HorizenOfficial/horizen-migration-snapshot-automation/docs/automated-snapshot.md

     ```
 ---

-## Monitoring service
+## Orchestrator service
-The `monitoring-service` container will take care of spinning up in sequence the correct node and generate the dumps from mainchain and sidechain data.
+The `orchestrator-service` container will take care of spinning up in sequence the correct node and generate the dumps from mainchain and sidechain data.

-The monitoring service behaviour is regulated by the `SERVICE_ACTION` environment variable.
+The orchestrator service behaviour is regulated by the `SERVICE_ACTION` environment variable.
 Its value can be `zend-dump`, `eon-dump` or `snapshot-creation` to respectively perform the mainchain dump, the sidechain dump or the creation of the Horizen 2 snapshot with the logic described in the following section.
-Otherwise its value can be null and in this case the monitoring-service will perform all the dumps and snapshot creation workflow.
+Otherwise its value can be null and in this case the orchestrator-service will perform all the dumps and snapshot creation workflow.

-Another values to pass to the monitoring-service through the environment are the `ZEND_BLOCK_HEIGHT_TARGET` and `EVMAPP_BLOCK_HEIGHT_TARGET` which define the mainchain and sidechain height at which perform the data dump.
+Another values to pass to the orchestrator-service through the environment are the `ZEND_BLOCK_HEIGHT_TARGET` and `EVMAPP_BLOCK_HEIGHT_TARGET` which define the mainchain and sidechain height at which perform the data dump.

 ---

 ## Running the stack

 1. Prerequisites
-    - Storage: A minimum of **250 GB** of free space is required to run evmapp and zend nodes in mainnet and around **25 GB** in testnet.
+    - Storage: A minimum of **250 GB** of free space is required to run evmapp and zend nodes on mainnet and around **25 GB** on testnet.
    Keep in mind that the storage requirements will grow over time.

-2. Set the `SERVICE_ACTION` in `.env` file as `zend-dump` and run the `monitoring-service` container:
+2. Set the `SERVICE_ACTION` in `.env` file as `zend-dump` and run the `orchestrator-service` container:
     ```shell
-    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d monitoring-service
+    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d orchestrator-service
     ```
     It will spin up the `zend` container.
-Let it sync and monitor the situation through docker logs (the `monitoring-service` will output the zend height at fixed rate) or check it interacting directly with the `zend` container:
+Let it sync and monitor the situation through docker logs (the `orchestrator-service` will output the zend height at fixed rate) or check it interacting directly with the `zend` container:
     ```shell
     docker compose -f deployments/[eon|gobi]/docker-compose.yml exec zend gosu user zen-cli getblockcount
     ```
-    When the zend node will reach the target height defined by `ZEND_BLOCK_HEIGHT_TARGET` variable the `monitoring-service` will stop it and it will spin up a `zend-dumper` instance that will generate the mainchain data dump.
-The file called `utxos.csv` will be saved in `deployments/[eon|gobi]/monitoring/files/dumps/zend` folder.
-At the end of the file generation process the `monitoring-service` container will stop.
+    When the zend node will reach the target height defined by `ZEND_BLOCK_HEIGHT_TARGET` variable the `orchestrator-service` will stop it and it will spin up a `zend-dumper` instance that will generate the mainchain data dump.
+The file called `utxos.csv` will be saved in `deployments/[eon|gobi]/orchestrator/files/dumps/zend` folder.
+At the end of the file generation process the `orchestrator-service` container will stop.

-3. Set the `SERVICE_ACTION` in `.env` file as `eon-dump` and run the `monitoring-service` container:
+3. Set the `SERVICE_ACTION` in `.env` file as `eon-dump` and run the `orchestrator-service` container:
     ```shell
-    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d monitoring-service
+    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d orchestrator-service
     ```
     It will spin up the `zend` and `evmapp` containers.
 Let the `evmapp` node sync (in this step we assume that the zend node is synchronized with its target height).
-Monitor the situation through docker logs (the `monitoring-service` will output the evmapp height at fixed rate) or check it interacting directly with the `evmapp` container:
+Monitor the situation through docker logs (the `orchestrator-service` will output the evmapp height at fixed rate) or check it interacting directly with the `evmapp` container:
     ```shell
     docker compose -f deployments/[eon|gobi]/docker-compose.yml exec evmapp gosu user bash -c 'curl -sXPOST "http://127.0.0.1:[SCNODE_REST_PORT]/block/best" -H "accept: application/json" | jq '.result.height''
     ```
-    When the evmapp node will reach the target height defined by `EVMAPP_BLOCK_HEIGHT_TARGET` variable the `monitoring-service` will generate the sidechain data dump.
-The files called `eon_stakes.csv` and `eon.dump` will be saved in `deployments/[eon|gobi]/monitoring/files/dumps/eon` folder.
-At the end of the files generation process the `monitoring-service` container will stop.
+    When the evmapp node will reach the target height defined by `EVMAPP_BLOCK_HEIGHT_TARGET` variable the `orchestrator-service` will generate the sidechain data dump.
+The files called `eon_stakes.csv` and `eon.dump` will be saved in `deployments/[eon|gobi]/orchestrator/files/dumps/eon` folder.
+At the end of the files generation process the `orchestrator-service` container will stop.

-4. Set the `SERVICE_ACTION` in `.env` file as `snapshot-creation` and run the `monitoring-service` container:
+4. Set the `SERVICE_ACTION` in `.env` file as `snapshot-creation` and run the `orchestrator-service` container:
     ```shell
-    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d monitoring-service
+    docker compose -f deployments/[eon|gobi]/docker-compose.yml up -d orchestrator-service
     ```
     It will generate the Horizen 2 genesis files starting from the initial parachain spec file and the mainchain and sidechain dump files.
 A custom image docker of the horizen 2 node is used on this step, it is a spec builder image modified to manage large files.
 The following steps are executed: